 Fortunately, there is a more efficient algorithm that does not suffer from the disadvantages cited above.
 We need both the depth and (one bit of) stencil buffers in the implementation, but require only one instance of each buffer and no read-backs.
 The scheme is based on a two-pass strategy, where all the nodes with negative function value are drawn in the first pass and the nodes with positive function value are drawn in the second pass.
 The stencil buffer is used to determine which pixels have been covered in the first pass, that is for which pixels a partial Implicit Occluder has been generated.
-The second pass is performed front-to-back,2 and sets the correct depth for the Implicit Occluders that are completed.
+The second pass is performed front-to-back, and sets the correct depth for the Implicit Occluders that are completed.
 The depth of the Implicit Occluders that remain incomplete after the second pass is finally set back to infinity.
 See Fig. 4 for the algorithm.
 It is possible to map this to OpenGL using depth buffering and stenciling:

 '''

 glClearDepth(1);

 glClearStencil(0);

 glClear(GL_DEPTH_BUFFER_BIT | GL_STENCIL_BUFFER_BIT);

-glStencilOp(GL_KEEP, GL_REPLACE, GL_REPLACE);
+glStencil0p(GL_KEEP, GL_REPLACE, GL_REPLACE);

-This clears the buffers.
-Then, before the first render pass, we set

 '''